HumanBeanJuice/Peroxide-Finder-Exercise/README.md

 # Commit History and Notes:

+Prior to comitting, I used PubChem to add SMILES and molecular weight data to the Product_List.csv file

 ### a316f74 init: setup app and test files added smiles and mw
 Accidental early init